 History of Japanese ”matsuri”

 Matsuri come from ancient times when the Japanese were in awe of nature and spirits.
 Rituals grew to appease angry deities and ward off disasters like epidemics, typhoons and crop pests.
-Today, sweating men still parade elaborate portable shrines on wheels or shoulders, jerking to wake the sleeping gods inside.
+Today, sweating people still parade elaborate portable shrines on wheels or shoulders, jerking to wake the sleeping gods inside.
 Once pampered with human hospitality, the divine are escorted back to their realm.

 Culture thrives in the shrines’ intricate carvings and sumptuous fabrics.
 Matsuri nurtures Japanese art and craft.
 Massive carnival floats can take a year of preparation.
 Every locality has a rite devoted to rice-growing.
 The songs, steps and masks from old village harvest dances evolved into noh theatre.